Q: Why is the name Well Counseling?

 Q: What do we need for virtual/online counseling?

 A: A quiet, secure place with a device that has camera and microphone; a computer or tablet is preferred over a phone.
 You will need a good internet connection and you will be sent a link to join the session.
-We use Google Meets so you may have to download some software.
+We use Google Meet so you may have to download some software or an app.